TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd/{{cookiecutter.project_slug}}/README.md

 make install-pre-commit-hooks
 ```

+> ⚠️ Warning
-**Note**: This will prevent commits if any single pre-commit hook fails (unless it
+>  This will prevent commits if any single pre-commit hook fails
-is allowed to fail) or a file is modified by an auto-formatting job; in the
+>  (unless it is allowed to fail)
+>  or a file is modified by an auto-formatting job;
-latter case, you may simply repeat the commit and it should pass.
+>  in the latter case, you may simply repeat the commit and it should pass.

 Summary
 ==============================